-If a student in expected to be absent for a prolonged period due to illness, surgery, etc. the parents must contact the student's counselor as well as the Attendance Office to make arrangements for the absence and completion of necessary work.
+If a student is expected to be absent for a prolonged period of time due to an illness, surgery, or any other matter, the parents must contact the student's counselor as well as the Attendance Office to make arrangements for the absence and completion of necessary work.
 These requests will be handled on a case-by-case basis depending on the circumstances.